Kalākaua coinage: Distribution and controversy

-Dole and his allies in the legislature used the coin issuance as a means of attacking the government, accusing Gibson and others of disobeying the laws, and demanding information on Spreckels' profits, which the government stated was about three percent after costs such as transport and insurance were calculated.
+Dole and his allies in the legislature used the coin issuance as a means of attacking the government, accusing Gibson and others of disobeying the laws, and demanding information on Spreckels's profits, which the government stated was about three percent after costs such as transport and insurance were calculated.
 The political fallout of the coinage was the 1884 election-year shift towards the Kuokoa (independent) Party in the legislature.
 The Currency Act of 1884, passed after the election, restricted acceptance of silver coin as payment to debts under $10, and limited the exchange of silver for gold at the treasury to $150,000 a month.
 The new silver coins were expected to flow into the Treasury in exchange for gold under this arrangement, but the government refused to implement the law until forced to by the Supreme Court.
 To avoid a financial panic, major private banks and businesses agreed to exchange gold for the new silver coins, in which there was little public confidence.
 But in February 1885, faced with a government refusal to pay out gold (of which the Treasury was almost bare), the private businesses stopped this arrangement.
 Negotiations followed, and the government reluctantly agreed to sequester more than $550,000 of the coins in a special account to back the banknotes then in circulation.
 Although this left the government with little liquidity, the increased confidence in its finances allowed it to borrow on a short-term basis.
 By mid-1885, sugar prices were rising, and prosperity was returning to the islands.
 Greater amounts of gold flowed into the islands, balancing the silver that was already there, and stabilizing the monetary situation.
 The Kalākaua coins became more acceptable, and by 1888, most of the non-US foreign silver had been exchanged for them.
 They remained in circulation during the turbulent years of the 1890s in Hawaii, as the monarchy fell and the short-lived republic ended in 1898 with annexation to the United States.
 Despite the urging of local interests, it was not until 1903 that Congress acted, ordering that the Hawaii silver coins be exchanged by January 1, 1904, or lose status as legal tender.
 By 1907, coins worth about $814,000 of the $1,000,000 originally issued had been redeemed; they were exchanged for US silver and melted down at the San Francisco Mint.